 Fire safety in a commercial building is assessed under the Building Code.
 Buildings (other than single residential buildings) that contain automatic systems for fire suppression (or any other specified system) require a Compliance Schedule and annual Warrant of Fitness.

-See the information sheets about the changes changes for Compliance for C Protection from Fire (effective April 2012) and F8 Signs, and the compliance documents for C Fire Safety.
+See C Protection from Fire and F8 Signs.
 Also see Compliance Schedules and Building Warrant of Fitness.

 Refer to the information sheet (effective April 2012) for changes to F8 Signs.

 An owner of a building must give written notice to the Council if they propose to change the use of a building, or extend the life of a building with a specified intended life.
 The Council needs to check that the new building work complies with the Building Code as far as reasonably possible in the areas that are being altered.
 A change in use may require upgrading of safety features, accessibility and disability facilities within the existing buildings, as different provisions exist for different types of buildings.

 Structural design must achieve the requirements of the Building Code.
 It is recommended that you engage specialists for the design and construction of the proposed building work.
 Any building work outside the Building Code B1 Acceptable Solution, will require specific design by a specialist engineer.
 Council may require that the design is peer-reviewed to confirm the structural design of the proposed building work complies with the requirements of the relevant structural standards.

 Refer to the Compliance Document on B1 Structure.

 Public buildings and large residential buildings are to be assessed for earthquake resistance.
 The Earthquake-prone buildings policies of each of the Councils in the Waikato Building Consent Group can be viewed on the link below.